viraptor/reverse-interview/README.md

 - What is the parental leave policy?
 - What is the policy on unpaid leave?

+# How to contribute?

+- See the contribution guidelines [here](https://github.com/viraptor/reverse-interview/blob/master/CONTRIBUTION.md).

 # Other resources

 - Find more inspiration for questions in the [Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)